seamuslowry/hundred-and-ten/README.md

 #### Bleeding

-If the first card in a trick is a trump card, the trick is "bleeding."
+If the first card in a trick is a trump card, the trick is "bleeding".
 This means that all players _must_ play a trump card if they have one in their hand.
 If they do not have one in their hand, they may play whatever card they wish.

 #### Scoring

-Each round normally offers thirty points in total to be won by players.
+Each round (which consists of five tricks) normally offers thirty points in total to be won by players.
 The trick that was won with the highest value card is worth ten points.
 The remaining four tricks are worth five points each.

-However, if the tricks won by the bidder do not equal the amount they bid, they will instead lose the amount they bid, and the tricks they won will not offset their loss.
+If the tricks won by the highest bidder do not equal or exceed the amount they bid, they will instead lose the amount of their bid.
+The tricks they won will not offset their loss.
 For example, if a player began the round at zero points, bid fifteen, and won ten points, that player will end the round at negative fifteen points.

-Additionally, if the bidder decided to [Shoot the Moon](#options), they will earn sixty points iff they won every trick that round.
+Additionally, if the highest bidder decided to [Shoot the Moon](#options), they will earn sixty points if they won every trick that round.
 Otherwise, they will lose sixty points.

+Only the highest bidder can lose points.

 ### Winning